kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ::: info
 Because this method does not freeze the search results between two calls, **there can be missing or duplicated documents between two result pages**.
 This method efficiently mitigates the costs of scroll searches, but returns less consistent results: it's a middle ground, **ideal for real-time search requests**.
-Also it's not possible to retrieve more than 10000 documents with this method.
 :::

 ### Paginate with Scroll Cursor

-The `scroll` parameter can be specified in the search query to allows the usage of the [document:scroll](/core/2/api/controllers/document/scroll) action to **use a cursors to move through paginated results**.
+The `scroll` parameter can be specified in the search query to allow the usage of the [document:scroll](/core/2/api/controllers/document/scroll) action.
+This option creates **a forward-only cursor** to move through paginated results.

 The **results from a scroll request are frozen**, and reflect the state of the collection at the time the initial search request.
 For that reason, this action is **guaranteed to return consistent results**, even if documents are updated or deleted in the database between two pages retrieval.